Published on: 20 March 2013 | Last updated: 12 March 2018

-This route based on the Laghi di Lombardia route prepared by the FIAB (Federazione Italiana Amici della Bicicletta).
+This route based on the Laghi di Lombardia route prepared by the FIAB (Federazione Italiana Amici della Bicicletta), althugh it has now disappeared from the Bicitalia website.
 It’s a great option if you’re looking for an accessible route that links the major Italian lakes.
 It’s particularly valuable in providing a link between the Lago di Como and the Lago di Garda - a densely populated area where without local knowledge it would be easy to go wrong.

 The route also takes you through the cities of Brescia and Bergamo both places that are often overlooked but are well worth a visit.
 As well as the major lakes the route also takes in a number of minor lakes as well as the wine country of the Franciacorte.